com-480-data-visualization/project-2024-group-era/README.md

 >
 > **Overview, Motivation, and Target Audience**
 >
-> Our project aims to create a dynamic and informative webpage targeted primarily at students, fostering increased awareness about endangered animals.
+> Our project aims to create a dynamic and informative webpage targeted primarily at students, fostering increased awareness about conservation-challenged animals.
 This initiative is driven by the belief that education and engagement can catalyze collective action towards animal conservation.
 >
 > **Visualization Content and Features**
 >
-> 1. **3D navigable globe:** A visualization showcasing the global distribution of endangered species, offering users a comprehensive understanding of their spread and hotspots.
+> 1. **3D navigable globe:** A visualization showcasing the global distribution of conservation-challenged animals, offering users a comprehensive understanding of their spread and hotspots.
 >
 > 2. **Species Profiles:** Detailed profiles for each species, including visuals and information on appearance, diet, habits, behaviors, and conservation measures.
 >